canonical/brand-store-documentation/create-ubuntu-core-image.rst

 .. note::

-    As the gadget snap also provides a means to provision static snap configuration for the seeded snaps in an image, you may need to require multiple gadget snaps for different models.
+    As the gadget snap provides a means to provision static snap configuration for the seeded snaps in an image, multiple gadget snaps may be required for different models.
 Please see the `gadget specification <https://ubuntu.com/core/docs/gadget-snaps#heading--gadget>`_ for more details on how to provide default snap and/or system configuration for your models.
 It's also possible to use a single gadget for multiple devices if there are no configuration differences.
-If you do this, please be aware that you'll need to ensure that the models in the Serial Vault use the same **API KEY**.
+If you do this, please be aware that you'll need to ensure that the models in the Serial Vault are associated with the same **API KEY**.

 .. term::
     :scroll: